DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 this occasion, Mary pointed at a map of Imangara showing the location of the two existing satellite dishes and all the houses connected to the internet, indicating that she would share a dish with her mob.
-This included not only her immediate household, but her grandson and granddaughter-in-law in the house next door, another grandson and granddaughter-in-law in a house a bit further away, and another granddaughter and grandson-in-law, whose house was still further away, with other households in between.
+This included not only her immediate household but also her grandson and grand daughter-in-law in the house next door, another grandson and grand daughter-in-law in a house a bit further away, and another granddaughter and grandson-in-law, whose house was still further away, with other households in between.